Odoric Cheng Hede: Biography

-Cheng was born in Laohekou, Hubei, on July 22, 1873.
+Cheng was born in Laohekou, Hubei, in 1873.
 Cheng primarily studied at Chayuangou Catholic Church (茶园沟修道院).

-In 1883 he went to study in Italy.
+As a child, Cheng traveled to Italy with his family and joined the Franciscans.

-In January 1903 he returned to China and that same year became vice president of Chayuangou Catholic Church, where he worked there for 14 years.
+In 1903 he returned to China.
+Cheng worked as a seminary administrator and professor.
+In 1903, he became vice president of Chayuangou Catholic Church, where he worked there for 14 years.
 He wrote piety books and historical works, translated Saint Francis of Assisi's rule from Italian to Chinese, and wrote an Italian grammar book intended for Chinese readers.

-On March 2, 192, he was appointed bishop of the Roman Catholic Diocese of Puqi by the Pope Pius XI.
-On May 15, he attended the National Catholic Bishop Conference in Shanghai.
+In 1923, Celso Benigno Luigi Costantini appointed Cheng as apostolic prefect in Puqi.

-On October 28, 1926, he and five other Chinese priests (Philippus Zhao Huaiyi, Simon Zhu Kaimin, Hu Ruoshan, Melchior Sun De-zhen, and Chen Guodi) were ordained bishops by Pope Pius XI in Rome.
-Then they had traveled to France, Belgium and other countries.
+In 1926, he and five other Chinese priests (Philippus Zhao Huaiyi, Simon Zhu Kaimin, Joseph Hu Ruoshan, Melchior Sun De-zhen, and Aloysius Chen Guodi) were consecrated in Rome and became the first Chinese Catholic Bishops in modern times.
+The Holy See framed these consecrations as an important moment for indigenizing the Catholic Church.
+After leaving Rome, the new bishops toured Italy, France, Belgium, and Holland where crowds of local European Catholics greeted them.

 Cheng returned to China in 1927.
+He served as Bishop in Puqi until his death.

 He died in Hengyang, Hunan, on November 13, 1928.
 He was buried in Puqi.